lingui/js-lingui/website/docs/guides/message-extraction.md

 ### Non-Macro usages

+Note that the non-macro usage is not common.
+We recommend you use macros.

-Extractor matches `i18n._` or `i18n.t` function calls.
+The extractor matches `i18n._` or `i18n.t` function calls.
 It also matches when these functions are called from other member expressions, such as `ctx.i18n.t()`.

 :::note
 Extractor matches calls only by name.
 It doesn't check whether they were really imported from Lingui packages.